RupaliChavare7/traini8-mvp/readme file.txt

 Spring Boot
 Spring Data JPA
 Hibernate
-H2 Database (or any other database of your choice) Maven
+SQL Database (or any other database of your choice) Maven
 Setup Instructions
 Clone the Repository